himalaya1015/ChatApp/chatApp/README.md

-A Simple real time chat app using NodeJS and socket.io.
+Simple Chat app base on NodeJS and socket.io.
 ===================